 Tioga Municipal Court is a limited jurisdiction court serving the citizens of the City of Tioga, Texas.
 The Court has jurisdiction over traffic violations, parking citations and local ordinances that include shoplifting, disturbances, assaults, code violations, animal violation and domestic violence matters.
 The Municipal Court Judge and Court Clerk are appointed by the City Council.

-Presiding Judge: Thomas Worsham, Jr.
+Associate Judge: Thomas Worsham, Jr.

 Court Clerk: Donna Carney